gotreasa/green-tic-tac-toe/NOTES.md

 THEN they draw

 - should declare a draw when neither player has won and there are no more moves left

+# Part 2

+## Desc

+As a game portal developer, I want to get a TicTacToe game played between two BOTs, so that I can spike around how to use the JSON game to create a web TicTacToe version of it.

+## UAT

+GIVEN a TicTacToe API,
+WHEN a new game is requested via /api/TicTacToe/newGame, THEN is provided to the requester a JSON with a game played in BOT mode.

+## Pomodoro 1:

+Scenario 1: Player 1 wins with a vertical line
+GIVEN a system
+WHEN it calls the newGame API
+THEN it receives the result of player X winning with a vertical line

+- should populate the player on each move
+- should populate the moves
+- should output the move on new Game
+- should return a winning vertical line for player X